FreeCAD/FreeCAD-CI/gitlab/initial_ci_directory/README.md

++ based on README from Przemo, patched by Bernd

 It's BETA stage - limited knowledge is required or can be obtained on the FreeCAD forum.

 The is the test bed to replace travis-CI that no longer is sufficient